 The three-year Master of Landscape Architecture degree requires the completion of 110 credits, which includes your graduate project.
 If you already have a design degree or advanced design education, you may receive advanced placement into a two-year variant, subject to faculty approval.

-Typical course of study
+A typical course of study

 - ARCH 515 Design Media I